nabin3/python_TDD_WEB/notes_03.md

 We open up ```tests.py``` file located in app folder in our case lists.
 Here we imported ```TestCase``` from ```djando.test```.
 This TestCase is an augmented version of unittest with some django specific features.
     Where we run functional test explicitly, unittest we define here in ```tests.py``` will automatically run by automated test runner.
 With this command ```python manage.py test```

+## Django's MVC, URLs amd view functions:
+Django is structured along a classic Model-View-Controller(MVC) pattern.
+Well, broadly.
+It definitely does have models, but what Django calls views are really controllers, and the view part is actually provided by the templates,

+Irrespective of any of that, as with any web server, Django’s main job is to decide what to do when a user asks for a particular URL on our site.
+Django’s workflow goes something like this:

+1. An HTTP request comes in for a particular URL.
+2. Django uses some rules to decide which view function should deal with the request (this is referred to as resolving the URL).
+3. The view function processes the request and returns an HTTP response.

+## The Umit-Test/Code Cycle:
+1. In the terminal, run the unit tests and see how they fail.
+2. In the editor, make a minimal code change to address the current test failure.
+And repeat!
+The more nervous we are about getting our code right, the smaller and more minimal we make each code change—​the idea is to be absolutely sure that each bit of code is justified by a test.